 International Conference on Health in the African Diaspora 2012: Scholars React

 Last week was the International Conference on Health in the African Diaspora (ICHAD), which convened experts from a variety of fields to discuss the health and social experience of African descendants in the Western hemisphere.
 Below, two scholars from the Robert Wood Johnson Foundation Center for Health Policy at Meharry Medical College who attended the conference talk about the experience.
-Courtney Sinclair Thomas, BS, is a 2011 health policy fellow and doctoral student in the Department of Sociology at Vanderbilt University, and Erika Leslie, MSPH, is a 2012 health policy fellow and doctoral candidate at Vanderbilt University.
+Helena Dagadu, MPH, is a 2011 health policy fellow and doctoral student in the Department of Sociology at Vanderbilt University, and Tulani Washington-Plaskett, MS, is a Fall 2011 health policy scholar and second-year medical student at Meharry Medical College.

 Human Capital Blog: Why did you decide to attend the International Conference on Health in the African Diaspora?

-HCB: Any other insights from the conference you’d like to share?
+HCB: Any other insights from conference you’d like to share?

 HCB: Why did you decide to attend the International Conference on Health in the African Diaspora?